lukehayes/LearnVue/readme.md

-#Javascript Playground Project
+#Javascript/Vue Playground Project

-This is a javascript playground project.
-It initially started with Vue(hence the title), but I realised I needed to refresh my Javascript knowledge first - thats the basics directory is for.
+This is a javascript and Vue.js playground project.
+I realised I needed to refresh my Javascript knowledge first to become at least a little competent using Javascript.